 Hwang is an alum of the Kauffman Fellows, a leadership society for venture investors.
-He is co-author of the book The Rainforest: The Secret to Building the Next Silicon Valley, which explains how companies, communities and countries can foster systemic innovation at large scale.
+He is co-author of The Rainforest: The Secret to Building the Next Silicon Valley, which explains how companies, communities, and countries can foster systemic innovation at large scale.
 The book was awarded Book of the Year, Gold Medal, by ForeWord Reviews.
 He also wrote the follow-up book, The Rainforest Blueprint, a practical design guide for innovation ecosystems.
 He has been a contributing columnist to Forbes, The Wall Street Journal, TechCrunch, and Entrepreneur.
-National Public Radio named his graduation address to Austin Community College one of the best commencement speeches ever.
-His opinions have been cited in The New York Times, The Wall Street Journal and the Los Angeles Times, among others.
+NPR.org named his graduation address to Austin Community College one of the best commencement speeches ever.
+His opinions have been cited in The New York Times, The Wall Street Journal, and the Los Angeles Times, among others.

-Hwang serves on the board of Silicon Valley Forum, the largest and oldest not-for-profit organization in Silicon Valley.
+Hwang previously served on the board of Silicon Valley Forum, the largest and oldest not-for-profit organization in Silicon Valley.
 He was appointed to the California Blue Ribbon Task Force on Nanotechnology, and was awarded a Marshall Memorial Fellowship, a program for emerging trans-Atlantic leaders.

 Hwang is a graduate of Harvard University and the University of Chicago Law School.